 - 4 utility models,

-- 79 know-hows.
+- 79 production secrets (know-hows).

-To ensure the development of the FNCP technology, State Corporation Rosatom is developing a new product in the segment of floating power stations, an optimized floating power unit (OFPU).
-One OFPU is expected to be fitted with two reactor plants of the RITM-200M type that will ensure a total electric power of the plant of around 100 MW.
-RITM-200M is an upgraded RIMT-200 with a refueling interval increased to 10 years.
-The main OFPU features are as follows:
+In order for the FNCP technology to evolve, the State Atomic Energy Corporation ROSATOM is developing a new product in the segment of floating power plants—an optimized floating power unit (OFPU).
+It is assumed that two RITM-200M reactor plants will be installed on one OFPU to ensure the total electric power of the plant at a level of 100 MW.
+RITM-200M is an upgraded RITM-200 reactor plant with the refueling interval extended to 10 years.
+The major features of the OFPU include:

 Medium-Sized Nuclear Power Stations

-modular design ensuring large-module installation;
+the modular design ensures large-module installation;